igorcasmarques/igorcasmarques.github.io/my-story/2-mission-year-one.md

 ## First areas

-Even though I was called to serve in English, my mission leaders placed me in Riverside when I arrived on the field so I could work with the area's large Portuguese-speaking population.
+Even though I was called to serve in English, my mission leaders placed me in Riverside, NJ when I arrived on the field so I could work with the area's large Portuguese-speaking population.

 ### Riverside